NithishProgrammer/ghost-message-api/README.md

 # 👻 Ghost Message API

-A high-performance, "Burn-on-Read" messaging service built with **FastAPI**.
+A high-performance, "Burn-on-Read" messaging service API built with **FastAPI**.
 Designed for sending sensitive information that needs to vanish the moment it is viewed.

 -----